jilanisayyad/DevOps/custom-prom-metric/Readme.md

 This repository focused on how to create custom metrics for Prometheus.
 Also, it contains a Grafana dashboard to visualize the metrics.
+This is for learning purposes only and everything is opensource.

 ## Prerequisites